All reviews lead to Hell.

 There is also a melee attack as well, where your character randomly flails about with his/her knife.
 It's... actually surprisingly effective, however, and it gets the job done with a crowd of zombies much quicker than any of your weapons.
 It's kind of embarrassing to take down an entire horde just by mashing on the circle button.
 If you press the cross button afterwards, then your character will do an execution kill, though there are only 5 different executions (and one is context-sensitive for when you're close by to a wall) and because of how hectic the battles can get, the zombie model can often be knocked out of range (or killed prematurely) and you'll instead see your character jabbing his knife into thin air, or curb-stomping the concrete.

 Playing ORC's campaign with some friends is absolutely necessary as the AI for your squad mates rival the stupidity found in the Resident Evil: Outbreak titles, if not more so.
 Playing on your own, the AI can't revive you, they will constantly be found shooting at walls or running into doors for minutes on end, and while it's genuinely pretty funny just to see what sort of moronic behaviour they'll exhibit next, when it comes to actually relying on a squad to back you up, you're out of luck.
 Add in some people who are, hopefully, smarter than the AI and you're in for an... improved experience, lets say.
-For me personally, it was actually a lot of fun playing with some folks laughing at the game, and having someone to talk with can certainly help drown out the tedium.
+For me personally, it was actually a bit of fun playing with some folks laughing at the game, and having someone to talk with can certainly help drown out the tedium.
+But you can say that about a lot of games, and there are still countless other games worth spending your time on as a means to chat with some mates.

 While it may not be surprising given the quality of the rest of the product, glitches and bugs also persist in certain areas as well.
 There was a particularly prominent one where I wasn't actually able to exit matchmaking (after around 10 minutes of looking for a match) and I had to restart my PS3.
 There have been times where objects in the world became invisible, which resulted in me accidentally taking cover against what looked to me like thin air quite a lot of times.
 There'll be occasions where enemies get stuck, or certain checkpoints won't trigger and so on.